alljoyn/extras-webdocs/docs/learn/core/system-description/thin-apps.md

 AllJoyn-enabled device in the AllJoyn proximal network, and uses it for core AllJoyn functions including advertisement and message routing.
-An AllJoyn thin application is fully compatible and interoperable with standard AllJoyn applications on the AllJoyn proximal network.
+An AllJoyn thin application is fully compatible and inter-operable with standard AllJoyn applications on the AllJoyn proximal network.
 In fact, a remote application will not even know that it is talking with an AllJoyn thin application on the other side.